October 1, 2019, 8:30am - 3:00pm

 CNE and Social Work credits are available.

-Program to Enhance Relational and Communication Skills(PERCS) Difficult Conversations in the Neonatal Intensive Care Unit Workshop offers interdisciplinary participants the opportunity to learn about helpful communication skills and relational abilities when having difficult conversations in the neonatal intensive care setting.
-Each day-long workshop offers didactic presentations, realistic enactments with professional actors, videotape feedback and debriefing, and group discussion.
-Each workshop emphasizes the importance of the patient and family perspectives through the use of videotaped family interviews and actors as patient and parent ethical understudies.
+Each workshop emphasizes the importance of the patient and family perspectives and trained improvisational actors as patient and parent ethical understudies.
+A family faculty member helps to bring the family perspective into the discussion.
 Participants are encouraged to reflect on their personal and professional experience, and how that can influence their approach to difficult conversations with patients and families.

 Who Should Attend